nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Run tests sequentially

-This is in cases when you need to synchronize tests, for example in integration tests that share environment.
+Use when you need to synchronize tests, for example in integration tests that share environment.
 [Official documentation](https://pkg.go.dev/cmd/go#hdr-Testing_flags).

 ```